 The mighty Aldeyjarfoss waterfall is another cascade featuring basalt rock, but its visual appearance is completely different from both Svartifoss and Stuðlafoss.
 The former falls feature a cliff face made entirely of hexagonal rocks.
 Aldeyjarfoss, by contrast, has two types of Icelandic rocks along its craggy surface.

 Additionally, the strong, gushing flows of the glacial river that feeds this waterfall add to its power and majesty.

 Hljóðaklettar, much like Gerðuberg, is another basalt-rock boasting cliff.
 This particular one shares the same characteristics as Aldeyjarfoss in that it has columns topped by an uneven surface of more rock.

 Something distinctive about this geological attraction is that much of the basalt has broken off.
 This gives it the interesting appearance of a rock quarry, with stones just waiting to be hauled away.

 While the majority of Iceland's hexagonal basalt columns are vertical, there are a few horizontal specimens.
 At Kálfshamarsvík bay in North Iceland, you'll find a cove with long, hexagonal basalt columns that you can walk on.

 Much like on the path between Arnarstapi and Hellnar, these horizontal rocks jut out into the water, creating a sort of volcanic, naturally-occurring cobblestone.

 Iceland is a geological wonderland and its abundance of natural beauty will leave you awestruck.
 Be sure to check out some of these famous hexagonal rock formations and take plenty of pictures of Iceland's geology at its finest.

-Rent your campervan today for the easiest access to these spectacular sights during your upcoming road trip!
+Rent the best campervan today for the easiest access to these spectacular sights during your upcoming road trip!